Kalicho: Life

 In Bristol, Kalicho was put up in private lodgings and dined on at least one occasion at the Mayor's house.
 Kalicho's kayaking and duck-hunting displays in the harbour attracted large audiences, which were remembered and described in local chronicles decades later.
 William Adams' Chronicle, written around the 1640s, says of the expedition:

 They brought likewise a man called Callicho, and a woman called Ignorth : they were savage people and fed only upon raw flesh.
 On 9 October he rowed in a little boat made of skin in the water at the Backe, where he killed 2 ducks with a dart, and when he had done carried his boat through the marsh upon his back: the like he did at the Weir and other places where many beheld him.
 He would hit a duck a good distance off and not miss.
 They died here within a month.

 Kalicho died in Bristol on 8 November 1577.
 A postmortem carried out by the physician, Edward Dodding, suggested that the death was a result of complications resulting from fractured ribs.
 This injury had most likely been sustained during Kalicho's capture in July.
 Following his death, Kalicho was buried in St Stephen's Parish Church on 8 November, described in the parish burial register as a 'heathen man'.

 Legacy

 Kalicho was the best documented indigenous person to visit England before the 17th century.
 At least one of the portraits of him, along with one of Arnaq, was presented to Queen Elizabeth I of England.
 The artworks were hung in Hampton Court Palace until at least the late 17th century.
 While none of Ketel's paintings survive today, drawings made in Bristol by the English artist, John White, did survive and were acquired by the British Museum in 1866.

-The depictions of Kalicho, Arnaq and Nutaaq formed the basis for numerous prints that circulated throughout Europe, providing a major reference point for the European understanding of Inuit, known as Eskimos at the time, during the early modern period.
+The depictions of Kalicho, Arnaq and Nutaaq formed the basis for numerous prints that circulated throughout Europe, providing a major reference point for the European understanding of Inuit, known as Eskimos at the time.
 This included Lucas de Heere's, 'Portrait of Inuit man, 1577' in his influential ethnographic work: Theatre de tous les peuples et nations de la terre.